-Bercow behaviour 'explosive and intemperate'
+Bercow 'creates fear and intimidation'

-Bercow's behaviour unworthy of role, says ex-Black Rod
+Bercow's 'bullying' behaviour 'unreasonable': ex-Black Rod

-Commons Speaker John Bercow's behaviour is "unworthy of someone in such public office", an ex-senior Parliament official has said.
+Commons Speaker John Bercow creates a climate of "fear and intimidation", an ex-senior Parliament official has said.

-David Leakey, who was responsible for keeping order in the House of Lords, told PoliticsHome he had seen "explosive and intemperate behaviour".
+David Leakey, who was responsible for keeping order in the House of Lords, told BBC Newsnight he had seen "bullying and unreasonable" behaviour.

-The Speaker rejects all the claims levelled by Mr Leakey, a spokesman for Mr Bercow's office said.
+He is the second official to accuse the Speaker of bullying.
+Earlier in the week Mr Bercow's ex-private secretary accused him of "angry outbursts".

-It comes as Mr Bercow faces allegations of bullying, which he denies.
+Mr Leakey, who served as Black Rod until 2017, said he had a disagreement with Mr Bercow over seating arrangements for a "high profile visit" at Westminster.

-Mr Leakey, who served as Black Rod until 2017, told the PoliticsHome website: "His (Mr Bercow's) explosive and intemperate behaviour is legendary, objectionable and unworthy of someone in such public office - conduct which may not stand up to the standards expected in public life.
+He said "the red mist descended" on Mr Bercow who "banged the table, yelled and was highly insulting to me personally".

-"There were lots of people who were, frankly, terrified of the Speaker."
+Mr Leakey said the speaker called him an "anti-Semite" for which Mr Bercow later apologised.

-He said that there was one occasion when "the red mist suddenly descended" and Mr Bercow erupted into a rage, banging the table and making rude comments.
+The former Black Rod said: "For me it's water off a duck's back but if that happened to someone else who was not used to that sort of treatment, that is by any definition bullying, it is intimidating, unreasonable, disproportionate."

 A spokesman for Mr Bercow's office said: "John Bercow and David Leakey are two very different people with very different backgrounds, perspectives and ideas.